The Full Bridge is a strength-flexibility powerhouse. It requires flexibility in

 Teens and up need a good preparatory work on each body section separately.
 We recommend taking a look at back extension flexibility, wrist flexibility and overhead shoulder flexibility first.
 If all of those are already up to par or better, than you can start on Bridge Program.

 This program take apart each joint and then each muscle articulating in each joint.
-Than each tissue is worked individually with kinesiological stretching techniques to avoid the painful stretch reflex, while quickly lengthening the muscles, culminating in a beautiful Back Bridge.
+Than each tissue is worked individually with Zaichik Stretching Techniques to avoid the painful stretch reflex, while quickly lengthening the muscles, culminating in a beautiful Back Bridge.

-Today in the morning I did again one round of Kinesiological Stretching for the Back Bridge/Wheel.
+Today in the morning I did again one round of Zaichik Stretching for the Back Bridge/Wheel.

 I have taken some pictures and send one with this email.